IoT Security Technologies

 How TLS Enhances IoT Security

-Transport Layer Security (TLS) is a widely recognized encryption protocol designed to secure data transmitted over networks.
+Transport Layer Security (TLS) is a widely recognised encryption protocol designed to secure data transmitted over networks.
 TLS establishes an encrypted connection between IoT devices and backend servers, protecting data from eavesdropping and tampering.
-Here’s how TLS helps fortify network security in IoT ecosystems:
+Here's how TLS helps fortify network security in IoT ecosystems:

 • Authentication: TLS supports authentication mechanisms that verify the identities of communicating parties.
 This prevents man-in-the-middle (MitM) attacks, where attackers could impersonate a device or server to intercept and alter data.
-Mutual authentication, which can involve both device and server certificates, strengthens trust within the network by confirming that data is only exchanged between verified parties.
+Mutual authentication, which can involve device and server certificates, strengthens trust within the network by confirming that data is only exchanged between verified parties.

 • Data Integrity: TLS protocols incorporate hashing functions that maintain data integrity during transmission.
 These functions generate a unique checksum or hash value for each data packet.
 Upon reaching the destination, the hash value is compared to ensure that the data has not been tampered with in transit.
 If discrepancies are detected, the transmission is flagged as compromised.